flipkart-incubator/light-house/README.md

 ![alt text](https://github.com/flipkart-incubator/light-house/blob/main/frontend/public/ligthouse.png?raw=true)
 ## An In-House On-Demand and Continuous Application Security Testing (CAST) Solution

-Ligthouse is a web based solution which helps you run various kind of automated recon scans ( active / passive ) on your assets with a single step.
+Ligthouse is a web based solution which covers all the important recon scans ( active / passive ) for your assets at a single place.

 #### Features :
 - Subdomain Enumeration